oscarmorrison/react-webpack-starter/README.md

 ```

 ## webpack setup
+(using webpack 1.13, will upgrade to use webpack 2)
 webpack has a basic setup, with autoprefixer, webpack copy plugin,
 and separate webpack prod and dev config.